MathieuMichels/LaTeq/README.md

 - `--packages "pkg1,pkg2,pkg3"` - Additional LaTeX packages to include
 - `--dpi "value"` - Resolution for image export (default: 450)

-By default, files are saved in the current directory.
+By default, files are saved in the temporary directory and opened automatically.
+You can specify a different output directory with `--output`.

 ### Basic Examples